-I will say I am a HUGE fan of going the full 40.
+I will say I am a HUGE fan of going the full 40 (to at least your due date).
 I doubt we understand what an early induction can cause later in life.
 I’m not willing to risk it, and ACOG is in agreement.

 I’ve also got a When Will I Go into Labor Quiz that you might find fun to take!

 BUT let’s make sure you get the WHOLE truth in The Online Prenatal Class for Couples.
 Remember it can be done in just a few hours and comes at 3 price points to help on any budget!